shamik05/shamik05/README.md

 🔭 I’m currently working on Dirtfolio

-🌱 I’m currently learning typescript
+🌱 I’m currently learning python

 <!--
 **shamik05/shamik05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.